 The First-of-the-Month rule is used to make SSI resource determinations.
 For example,

-if an individual purchases a pre-need burial contract on November 20th and, at that time requests that a portion of the contract be made irrevocable, the
+if an individual purchases a pre-need burial contract on November 20th and, at that time, designates a portion of the contract as irrevocable, the value

-entire value of the contract would be a resource for December and January.
+of the contract in excess of $1,500 would be a resource for December and January.

 Beginning February 1st the portion designated as irrevocable would no longer be a resource.